Learned iterative networks: An operator learning perspective: Introduction

-Thus, this chapter will first formulate the operator learning problem in Section \ref{sec:operatorLearn} and its application to inverse problems with the definition of a \emph{learned reconstruction operator}.
-We continue to discuss the concept of \emph{structured learning} in Section \ref{sec:StructuredLearning}, enabling learning the reconstruction operator by domain adaption to the inverse problem at hand.
-Section \ref{sec:LearningProbs} introduces the \emph{learning problem}, i.e., the question of training data and loss functions.
-With these preliminaries we move to \emph{neural operator architectures} in Section \ref{sec:NeuralOperatorArchi}, where \emph{learned iterative networks} are introduced along with a short historical account.
-Section \ref{sec:LearnedGradient} concentrates on learned iterative methods based on gradient based optimisation methods, whereas \ref{sec:LPD} discusses primal-dual architectures.
-We will then discuss non-linear inverse problems and higher order methods such as Newton type appraoches in Section \ref{sec:HighOrderNonLin}.
-The chapter concludes with two Section concentrating on the practical side with implementation related aspects in Section \ref{sec:implementation} and numerical examples providing a performance comparison \ref{sec:Comparison}.
+Thus, this survey will first formulate the operator learning problem in Section~\ref{sec:operatorLearn} and its application to inverse problems with the definition of a learned reconstruction operator.
+Section~\ref{sec:LearningProbs} then introduces the \emph{learning problem}, i.e., the question of training data and loss functions.
+We continue to discuss the concept of \emph{structured learning} in Section~\ref{sec:MotivationStructuredLearning} as a basis for learning the reconstruction operator by domain adaption to the inverse problem at hand.
+With these preliminaries we introduce various approaches to construct a learned reconstruction operator before we move on to the core of this chapter and introduce learned iterative networks in Section~\ref{sec:LearnedIterNetwork} along with a short historical account.
+Section~\ref{sec:LearnedGradient} then concentrates on learned iterative methods based on gradient based optimisation methods, whereas~\ref{sec:LPD} discusses primal-dual architectures.
+We will then discuss non-linear inverse problems and higher order methods such as Newton type approaches in Section~\ref{sec:HighOrderNonLin}.
+To complete this survey chapter, Section~\ref{sec:implementation} concentrates on the practical side with implementation related aspects and numerical examples providing a performance comparison in Section~\ref{sec:Comparison}.
+Finally, we conclude with a discussion on theoretical results in Section~\ref{sec:TheoryFoundations} for operator learning and how these apply to case of learned reconstruction operators and specifically learned iterative networks.